-We believe that our current cash, cash equivalents and short-term investments, will be sufficient to meet our projected capital requirements for at least the next 12 months.
+We believe that our current cash and cash equivalents, will be sufficient to meet our projected capital requirements for at least the next 12 months.
 Our capital requirements will depend on many factors, including:

-- the revenues generated by sales of our products; - the costs associated with expanding and growing our business;

-- the rate of progress and cost of our research and development activities; - the costs of obtaining and maintaining FDA and other regulatory clearances and approvals of, and intellectual property protection for, our products and products in development; - the effects of competing technological and market developments; and - the number and timing of acquisitions and other strategic transactions.
+- the revenues generated by sales of our products; - the costs associated with expanding and growing our business; - the rate of progress and cost of our research and development activities; - the costs of obtaining and maintaining FDA and other regulatory clearances and approvals of, and intellectual property protection for, our products and products in development; - the costs of the Department of Justice investigation; - · the effects of competing technological and market developments; and - the number and timing of acquisitions and other strategic transactions.